leosac/access-control/src/modules/doorman/doorman.md

 @hr

-@note Declaring `doors` is optional, and is only ever useful if you make use of the "always open" or "always close" feature.
+@note Declaring `doors` is optional, and is only ever useful if you make use of the "always open", "always close", "exit request" or "contact" feature.

 Example 0 {#mod_doorman_example_0}
 ----------------------------------